natcap/invest.users-guide/source/getting_started.rst

 	- See the *Running the Models* section of this chapter for more information.
 	- Time required: Low to Medium, depending on size and complexity of the input data, and which model is being run.
 More time is required for high-resolution data and/or large areas of interest.
 7. **Examine model results**
-	- Critically examine the results in a GIS - do the patterns and values make sense?
+	- Critically examine the results using GIS software - do the patterns and values make sense?
 	- Unexplained patterns or abnormally high or low values might indicate problems with the input data.
 	- Time requirement: Low to Medium.
 8. **Calibrate the model**